SandyArtGH/dasa0739-FinalProjectIndividual/README.md

 Week 5: Animation Fundamentals
 * angleMode(DEGREES): I considered using angleMode(RADIANS) but it disrupted the group's circle drawing functions so I continued using angleMode(degree) from group code for compatibility with existing circle formations.

-Week 9: Transformations & Interpolation
+Week 9: Transformations & Easing
 * `rotate()`: Spins each circle independently at randomized speeds
 * `translate()`: Positions circles at specific canvas coordinates
 * `push()` or `pop()`: Isolates transformations to prevent interference between circles